There comes a time when a woman experiences the inevitable menopause. But what is it and why does it happen? Here’s a woman’s guide to menopause.

 Treatment for menopause

-If you’re experiencing mild symptoms, there’s no need for menopause treatment.
+If you’re experiencing mild symptoms, there’s no need for treatment.
 But if you’re having severe and disruptive symptoms, here are a few effective treatment options you can check out:

 Menopausal hormone therapy